Sorority Chapter TCRs 2017-2018

 - Reserved housing space for sororities who do not occupy a complete floor will be allocated and assigned on a consecutive or contiguous room basis, as determined by the Assignment Office.
 If and when vacancies occur and a sorority replacement is not available, the members must consolidate, as mandated by the Assignment Office.
 Any vacancy occurring will need to be located at either end of the reserved block of rooms.
 The Assignment Office will determine who is to be assigned to those vacancies.

 - The sorority chapter is expected to submit complete and accurate information by the deadline date using the eLiving system, email, or an online document as directed by the Assignment Office.

-- If a student accepts a supplemental HFS Contract through the general process, the Assignment Office can be contacted to identify her as a sorority member.
-The student will be considered for assignment to the sorority floor after all overflow members have been reassigned and any student with a regular HFS Contract has been reassigned.
+- If a student accepts a supplemental HFS Contract through the general process, the student will only be considered for assignment to the sorority floor after all overflow members and any student with a regular HFS Contract have been reassigned.

-- If a student does not receive an offer for a regular room or supplemental HFS Contract, their name will be added to the supplemental housing Waitlist.
+- If a student does not receive an offer for a regular room or supplemental HFS Contract, the student can add her name to the supplemental housing Waitlist.
 There is no guarantee that a student on the Waitlist will receive an offer for a HFS Contract.
 All offers made from the Waitlist are for supplemental housing.

 - Sorority members are also eligible to conduct a Contract Transfer of Obligation.